Comcast/CARAF/Phase 2: Inventory of Assets/README.md

 $X$ and $Y$ will be used in the next phase: [Phase 3](https://github.com/comcast/CARAF/tree/main/Phase%203%3A%20Risk%20Estimation).

 ## _Required_ to be crypto agile
-- Is it owned/managed by a third party?
+- Is it owned by a third party?
 If no, +1.
+- Is it configured/managed by a third party?
+If no, +1.
 - Are there dependencies that also need to be updated in case of crypto migration?
 If no, +1.
 - Does implementation of it include hardware components (e.g., HSM, ASIC, FPGA, hardware accelerators, etc.)?
-If no, +1.
-- Is it configured/managed by a third party?
 If no, +1.
 - Does updating the crypto require changes to the asset?
 If no, +1.

 ## _Good-to-have_ to be more crypto agile